Overview

 Clinical staff has $26.00 default wage

-The inherited parent value is used because it is the closest available default wage in the effective job-code tree.
+The inherited parent value is used because it is the closest available default wage in the effective job-code hierarchy.

 Closer inherited wage wins